Yousefx10/HTML-App-Inventor/project/notes.md

 - Having The Ability To Change kit's order and arranging them.

-- Adding The Ability To Drag And Drop From Toolkit box into live view box.
+- Adding The Ability To Drag And Drop From Toolkit box into live view box.[DONE]
 </details>

 <details>